athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Extinction Curse/Corrosive Lizard.md

     desc: "`pf2:1` Jaws +11 (unholy)\n__Damage__  1d10 + 2 piercing plus grab 1d6 acid plus grab"

   - name: "Gout of Acid"
-    desc: "`pf2:2` (acid,primal) The corrosive lizard vomits a gout of acid in a 15-foot cone.
+    desc: "`pf2:2` (acid,primal) The corrosive lizard vomits a gout of acid in a @Template[cone|distance:15].
 Each creature in this area takes 3d6 acid damage (DC 20 Reflex check save).\n\nThe lizard can't use Gout of Acid again for 1d4 rounds."

   - name: "Lurching Charge"
     desc: "`pf2:2`  The corrosive lizard Strides up to double its Speed and then makes a jaws Strike.
 If the lizard moved at least 20 feet away from its starting position, it gains a +2 circumstance bonus to this attack roll."